uzillion/crypto-whale-watcher/README.md

 **This method is not recommended if you plan to contribute to the main repository.**

 ### Alerts
 The app currently uses Telegram as the medium for alerts.
-However, if one requires they can choose to replace it with other services like Discord.
+However, if one requires they can choose to add and/or replace it with other services like Discord.
 It is recommended you keep the structure of the functions the same.

 The alerts are managed in [message.js](./core/message.js).